Adelfoi Islets

 The Adelfoi Islets (Αδελφοί, "brothers") are two Greek islands in the Sporades.
-They are located about 10 km east-southeast of the main island of Alonnisos and also administered by a municipality of the same main island name.
+They are located about 10 km east-southeast of the main island of Alonnisos and also administered by the municipality of the same main island name.
 The 2001 census reported a population of eleven inhabitants.

 Nearest islands and islets

 Its nearest islands and islets are Alonnisos and Peristera, Skantzoura to the east and Euboea further south.